ulidtko/haskell-stack-builder/README.md

 This is an unprivileged (rootless) Docker Image for building Haskell using Stack.

+Default build config:

-GHC version: 8.6.5
+ * GHC version: 8.10.7

-Cabal version: 2.4.1.0
+ * Cabal version: 3.2.1.0

-Stack version: 2.5.1
+ * Stack version: 2.7.3

-The image is `FROM alpine` but configured for building static binaries; build outputs should run on any other Linux distro.
-Musl libc is linked into those binaries.
+ * Stackage snapshot: LTS-18.17

+Versions are customizable via `--build-arg`'s, see below.

 ## Basic usage, volumes ##